oVirt/ovirt-site/source/feature/uiplugins.html.md

       arguments

 Called when item selection changes in the given main tab.
 Replace `{EntityType}` with name of desired entity.
+Refer to [entity types](#Entity_type_reference) for details on supported entities and their object representations.

+    api.register({
+        DataCenterSelectionChange: function() {
+            var firstSelectedItem = (arguments.length > 0) ? arguments[0] : null;
+            var firstSelectedItemId = firstSelectedItem && firstSelectedItem.id;
+        }
+    });

+#### System tree node selection

+      SystemTreeSelectionChange

+      object selectedNode

-Refer to [entity types](#Entity_type_reference) for details on supported entity names and their object representations.
+Called when node selection changes in the system tree.
+The `selectedNode` object contains two attributes: `string type` and `object entity` (optional, only if selected node has an entity associated).
+Refer to [entity types](#Entity_type_reference) for details on supported entities and their object representations.

+    api.register({
+        SystemTreeSelectionChange: function(selectedNode) {
+            // See SystemTreeItemType Java enum for all supported values var nodeType = selectedNode.type;
+            // Defined only if selected node has an entity associated var associatedEntity = selectedNode.entity;
+            var associatedEntityId = associatedEntity && associatedEntity.id;
+        }
+    });

 #### REST API integration